Don’t Worry About Tomorrow, Make Progress Today

 What Is Worry?

 Author and speaker Joyce Meyer describes worrying like a rocking chair.
-She says when you worry you are constantly moving but making no progress on getting anywhere, just like when you rock in a rocking chair.
+She says when you worry you are constantly moving but are making no progress on getting anywhere, just like when you rock in a rocking chair.
 The chair is constantly in motion, but you are only staying in one place.

 Why We Need To Stop Worrying